-This furnace is supplied with two pressure switches, which monitor the flow through the combustion air/vent piping and condensate drain system.
+This furnace is supplied with three pressure switches, which monitor the flow through the combustion air/vent piping and condensate drain system.
 These switches de-energize the gas valve if any of the following conditions are present.
-Refer to "CONDENSATE PIPING AND FURNACE VENTING CONFIGURATION" for tubing connections.
+Refer to SECTION VI, "CONDENSATE PIPING AND FURNACE VENTING CONFIGURATION" for tubing connections.

-- 1. Blockage of combustion air piping or terminals.
+- 1. Blockage of vent piping or terminal.

-- 2. Blockage of condensate drain piping.
+- 2. Failure of combustion air blower motor.

-- 3. Blockage of vent piping or terminal.
+- 3. Blockage of combustion air piping or terminals.

-- 4. Failure of combustion air blower motor.
+- 4. Blockage of condensate drain piping.